theopensource-community/website/CONTRIBUTING.md

 - Make sure that you are using the latest version.
 - Read the [documentation](https://github.com/theopensource-community/website/blob/main/README.md) carefully and find out if the functionality is already covered, maybe by an individual configuration.
 - Perform a [search](https://github.com/theopensource-community/website/issues) to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.
+- View the [roadmap](https://github.com/theopensource-community/website/blob/main/ROADMAP.md) to determine if the suggestion is already being considered in our upcoming plans.
 - Find out whether your idea fits with the scope and aims of the project.
 It's up to you to make a strong case to convince the project's developers of the merits of this feature.
-Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.
-If you're just targeting a minority of users, consider writing an add-on/plugin library.
+Keep in mind that we want features that will be useful to the majority of our users and not just a small subset.<!-- Is this relevant?
+Somewhat, IMO, but unsure for sure --> If you're just targeting a minority of users, consider writing an add-on/plugin library.

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?